MOhammedRiaad/React-Interview-Questions/README.md

 }
 ```
 ### 226. What are hooks?
 Hooks is a new feature that lets you use state and other React features without writing a class.
-Let's see an example of useState hook example,
+Let's see an example of useState hook example:
 ```jsx
 import { useState } from 'react';